tytydraco/yessleep/out/Ive_been_dating_a_famous_actor_for_three_months_He_constantly_smells_like_hes_burning_UPDATE.md

 “We’re a family.”
 She gritted out.
 “Please stop saying that word.”

 “You want us to burn.”
 Luce finally speaks up.
-She had been the one terrified to come, and he’d convinced her and was starting to regret it.
+She had been the one terrified to meet the woman, and he’d convinced her and was starting to regret it.
 He saw how her body was quivering, her fingers tapping on the table.
 “The Eden ritual anoints us reborn while our souls burn in her light.
 We were taught this from first grade.”
 Her lip curled, years of pain bleeding into her words.
 “What family teaches their community that is okay?
 We were naive little kids.”

 “We didn’t know any better.”
 Ren spoke up, his tone cutting.